PapaJoesSoup/ShipManifest/README.md

 ShipManifest
 ============
-Version 0.24.0.3.3.2 - 26 Jul, 2014 - Post 0.24.0 Bugs and such
+Version 0.24.2_3.3.2 - 28 Sep, 2014 - Post 0.24.2 Bugs and such
  - New: Optional Blizzy Toolbar support!
 Courtesy of ragzilla!
+All mod dependencies are now gone.
  - Add option in Config for turning OFF resource transfers.
  - Fix science transfers.
-Really.
+Really.  (i hope).
- - Fix Highlighting with CLS.
-Really
+ - Added close button to Debug window.
- -
+ - bug fixes.  still CLS highlighting to fix.  don't like wht I have atm at all...

 Version 0.24.0.3.3.1 - 17 Jul, 2014 - 0.24.0 Edition.
  - New:  Now compatible with KSP 0.24.0.
 Squad reworked crew objects and namespace.